-How to Choose a CAD System – Built-in applications that help your business
+Built-in applications that help your business

 In the years since Stephen wrote ‘How to Choose a CAD System’, the high end solutions such as CATIA and NX have grown even more complex and powerful, while the mid-range MCAD solutions have richly increased their capabilities.
 It’s a different world.

 Today, virtually all major 3D CAD systems (CATIA, NX, Creo, Solid Edge, SOLIDWORKS, and Inventor):

 - Have some sort of direct modeling capability

 - Have robust a Application Programmer Interface (API), allowing you or third-party vendors to easily write custom applications

 - Support Model Based Definition (MBD) capabilities such as being able to add Product Manufacturing Information (PMI) to models so that information which used to be on drawings now resides on the 3D model itself.

 PMI includes Geometric Dimensioning and Tolerancing (GD&T), Dimensions, and Notes.
 For more on PMI, see this article.